amitganon/Software-Engineering-Workshop---Trading-system/README.md

 - **db**: Name of the database to be used.
 - **user**: Username for connecting to the database.
 - **password**: Password for the database user.

+3. Optionally, configure the operation mode by adding the `mode` field to the `config.properties` file.
+It can have three possible values:

+   - **create**: This mode is used when you want to reset the database during system startup.
+It will drop the existing tables and recreate them from scratch.
+   - **update**: This mode is used when you want to continue using the existing database without making any changes to the data.
+   - **create-delete**: This mode is used when you want to reset the database during system startup and also delete all data when the system is shut down.
+It combines the functionality of both create and delete operations.

+   To use the desired mode, you can add the `mode` field to the `config.properties` file and set its value accordingly based on your requirements.